 Here are 5 reasons you should make time to write in your journal every day.

-Keeping a journal provides clarity.
+Keeping a journal provides clarity

-Your journal is a place to explore your fears, frustrations, anxieties, hopes and dreams.
-The act of writing things down not only helps us commit to what we want, it challenges us to be honest in every word we write.
+Your journal is a place to explore your fears, frustrations, anxieties, hopes, and dreams.
+The act of writing things down not only helps us commit to what we want, but it also challenges us to be honest in every word we write.
 It affords us the time and space to discover how we really feel about different aspects of our lives.
 And what more could someone hope to gain in this lifetime?

-A journal doesn’t judge.
+A journal doesn’t judge

 There’s something to be said for what happens mentally when we write things down.
 As much relief as a conversation with a friend can provide, the same is true for journaling.
 It’s a clean slate on which to document your truest truths, with no judgment in return.

 Keeping a journal is a way to leave a legacy.